JKBero/Makers-Notes/Workshops.md

 - Core skills relevant to tech
 - Thirst for knowledge is attractive (professional development)

-Idea: implementation of new school system - uploaded everything; co-administrator to the system for all staff

 Hobbies:
 - keep it interesting
 - also can mention any meetups etc.